adi-dee/scroll-tell/README.md

 The sticky side image example
 [Sticky image](https://video-scroller.glitch.me/sticky_image.html)

 The example uses Goldenberg's Sticky Side template.
-The layout is more suitable for scrollable charts, infographics etc.
+I would recommend this layout for scrollable charts, infographics etc.
 Look through the code to locate the following:

-- Styles for layout - This is a work in progress, and so I've included most of the styles needed to control layout of scrollytelling in the html file.A flexbox layout with image and text laid out side by side (adapted from Goldenberg's Sticky Overlay tutorial template)
+- Styles for layout - This is a work in progress, and so I've included most of the styles needed to control layout of scrollytelling in the html file.
+A flexbox layout with image and text laid out side by side (adapted from Goldenberg's Sticky Overlay tutorial template)
 - Intro section with title (hed), subtitle (dek) and background video
 - Figure section - images with captions
   - Figures (featured images) with